 Located at the new Hammett's Hotel in downtown Newport, this freestyle Italian restaurant is the first solo venture from renowned Executive Chef and Rhode Island native Kevin O'Donnell.
 His original take on Italian dining comes complimented by a carefully crafted bar program offering a mix of classic and reinvented cocktails, beer from local breweries and a predominantly Italian wine list.
 As for the menu, think small but robust, with offerings including Ricotta Love Letters, Tagliolini and Corn Found on an Italian Street (AKA the only corn we want.)

 A quick ride to Goat Island (don't worry, you can drive or walk) will land you at Gurney's Newport Resort.
 When it comes to outdoor dining at this chic seaside hotel, you have your fill of options.
-Choose between Scarpetta, the iconic Italian restaurant delivering signature classics and seasonal dishing with both indoor and outdoor seating; The Lounge & Firepit, offering food and drink alongside a collection of outdoor fire pits overlooking the bay; and The Pineapple Club (open seasonally), a casual gathering spot situation on the bay offering specialty cocktails and light bites.
+Choose between Showfish, the newest addition to the Gurney's dining scene delivering fresh fish, ripe vegetables and hand-selected specialties with both indoor and outdoor seating options; The Lounge & Firepit, offering light bites, cocktails and entertainment alongside a collection of outdoor fire pits overlooking the bay; and The Pineapple Club (open seasonally), a casual gathering spot situated on the bay offering specialty cocktails.

 Formerly known as The Newport Casino, the building occupying La Forge Casino Restaurant was originally constructed in 1880 as a result of a bet between James Gordan Bennet JR., owner of the New York Herald, & his guest, British Cavalry Officer, Captain “Sugar” Candy.
 Today, it maintains shops, galleries and restaurants, including La Forge Casino Restaurant, which neighbors the International Tennis Hall of Fame and offers outdoor seating overlooking the establishment's historic grass courts where legends have played.